sbalian/quantum-random/README.md

 ## Tests

-The CI tests run for Python 3.7 - 3.11 on the latest Windows, macOS and Ubuntu images, except for Python 3.11 on macOS, as RandomGen fails to compile for this configuration.
+The CI tests run for Python 3.7 - 3.11 on the latest Windows, macOS and Ubuntu images.
+For Python 3.11 on macOS, the tests run with no numpy support as RandomGen fails to compile.

 To run the tests locally, you will need [tox][tox] and Pythons 3.7 to 3.11 (i.e., multiple versions of Python installed, e.g., with [pyenv][pyenv] or